Format Phone Numbers In Excel (Table of Contents)

 Formatting phone numbers in Excel is possible.
 It is a small but very innovative feature in Excel.
-Every country has a different country code and format of writing the phone numbers.
-Some have phone numbers separated by spaces, some allow brackets for country code, some have difference in number length and some put spaces after country code and rest of phone number follows the sequence.
+Every country has a different country code and format of writing phone numbers.
+Some have phone numbers separated by spaces, some allow brackets for country code, some have a difference in number length, and some put spaces after country code and the rest of the phone number follows the sequence.

-Formatting phone numbers can be done by accessing Format Cells from Home menu under Format option’s drop down list.
+Formatting phone numbers can be done by accessing Format Cells from the Home menu under the Format option’s drop-down list.

 How to Format Phone Numbers In Excel?